4dboard/Proxy-yxorP/README.md

 #### 🔥 Cache

+The cached information is made accessible to customers through a Web proxy.
+These items may include anything that is available through the Internet.
+This category may include articles, images, and files.
+Internet users may now get the required information far faster, and they are no longer directly in competition with other activities for available bandwidth.

 When you load your websites utilizing caching, you not only reduce the likelihood that the loading time will increase, but you also reduce the server strain caused by your actions.
 Consequently, the time required for online pages to load will decrease with time.